YAERIN PYUN

 2023 MA, Royal College of Art, Ceramics and Glass, London, UK

-2019 BFA, Seoul National Univ. of Science and Technology, Ceramic Arts and Design, Seoul, South Korea
+2019 BFA, Seoul National University of Science and Technology, Ceramic Arts and Design, Seoul, South Korea

 SELECTED AWARDS: